Chapter 1: Shadow over the Sun

-He opened his eyes at pressure on his arm.
+Pressure on his arm made him open his eyes.
 The man who had pulled him through let go, cleared his throat, and stood up to his full height.
-Sam scrambled to his feet, feeling rough wood planks against his back.
-There was maybe one body length between the wall behind him and the one behind the man.
+Sam scrambled to his feet, backing into rough wood siding.
+There was maybe one body length between him and the next building, behind the man.
 He had to look up to face him—not something he did often.
 Nearby, the hole in the air imploded silently, and Sam inhaled, his mind clearing.
 Aunt Martha was still back home.
 Had he dreamed her glazed eyes?
 He grabbed for his watch, in his coat pocket.
 Stopped.
 He was hyperventilating.

-He had to see his aunt’s face, find out what happened.
-The warm breeze ruffled his hair, too long between haircuts.
-It carried angry trills between two birds overhead.
+He had to get back to his aunt and find out what happened to the house.
+The warm breeze ruffled his hair, too long since his last haircut.
+It carried angry trills between two birds overhead, and snatches of conversation.
 This was not a place he knew.

-“What are you doing, opening a portal outside designated grounds?”
+“What are you doing, opening a portal outside designated grounds?
+You are lucky I was the one catching sight of it, in this alley.”
 The voice pulled his gaze up and Sam tried to focus.
 The clash of color on the long robe the man wore was jarring, half bright yellow, half burnt orange, with a silver belt and stripes of blue and green.
-He had wrinkled, liverspotted skin, and hair with small feathery tufts of gray, hints of blue and pink peeking through.
-The top…crest was the only word…bristled as the man did, a comb rising in the middle of his head.
+He had wrinkled, liver-spotted skin, and hair with small feathery tufts of gray, hints of blue and pink peeking through.
+The top—crest was the only word—bristled as the man did, a comb rising in the middle of his head.
 A moustache made of what could only be feathers ran down either side of his chin, hanging almost to the large collar on his robe.

 “What are you?”
 Sam breathed.
 He had to be imagining things again—so cold he was hallucinating, while his aunt lay helpless beside him.
 He took his watch out, wound it, his tightness bleeding into the motion, then held it up to one ear, listening for the calming tick.
 It still worked.
 It had to be real.
 Not imagining this.
 Is that better or worse?